kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 - Make sure `ValidationModule` is included in the application graph.
 - Make sure the controller method itself is annotated with `@Validate`.
-- For request DTOs, make sure the method parameter is annotated with `@Valid`.
+- For request DTOs, make sure the method parameter is annotated with `@Valid` and the DTO type is annotated with `@Valid` too.
+- Check the imports: `io.koraframework.validation.common.annotation.NotBlank`, not `jakarta.validation.constraints.NotBlank`.
 - Remember that `@Validate` works through generated AOP code.
 In Java, the validated class must not be `final`.
-- In Kotlin, the validated class and validated methods must be `open`.
+- In Kotlin, the validated class and validated methods must be `open`, and property constraints need the `@field:` target.

+**`Validator<UserRequest> not found` when building the graph:**

+- The DTO type is missing its own `@Valid`.
+Only a type-level `@Valid` makes the processor emit `$UserRequest_Validator`.

 **I want to see where validation really happens:**